 Method 1: The Tracing Method

 In this method, you work with pencil to make light and fast sketches of a reference picture, focusing on movement and overall structure.
-Then you make a series of iterative tracings of your sketch, and in each iteration correct and improve aspects of the template, such as proportion and gesture.
-Once you are happy with the template, your next tracings can begin to add garments and designs to the template.
+Then you make a series of iterative tracings of your flat sketch, and in each iteration correct and improve aspects of the template, such as proportion and gesture.
+Once you are happy with the fashion figure template, your next tracings can begin to add garments and designs to the template.

 Method 2: Drawing with a Marker